bashalla/taskmastermindai/README.md

 ### In order to get the project running locally, you need to follow these preparations:

+#### On the first page of the university report, you will also find QR Codes to start the project directly in Expo Go on you smartphone.
+No local setup is needed in this case.

 #### Setting up Firebase Backend System

 1. **Set up a Firebase account** and add a `firebase.js` file in the root folder of the project.
 Fill out the "XXX" placeholders with information from Firebase.